 Tip #2: Use your table service credits for character meals.

 Another great use of your table service credits is for character meals.
 Character meals are more expensive than meals without characters.
 Most non-character dinner entrees at Disney World cost between $17-52.
 Character breakfasts, on the other hand, range from $25-55 per person.
 The prices for lunches and dinners with characters are anywhere from $38 to $65.
 So, if your family loves breakfast, or you want to mix things up, add in some character meals!
 You can almost recoup your day’s cost for the dining plan with one character dinner.
-See our list of character meals.
+See our list of character meals for options.

 Tip #3: Use snack credits for a light breakfast or lunch.